ilker-aktuna/Gear-360-File-Access-from-Android-phones/README.md

 After a few seconds you should see the front led of the camera blink (green-orange) for 2 seconds.
 This confirms that the http server is running on camera.

+#### important:
+if you want to use the BT mode occasionally, please try the version 2 of the folder.
+(SD-card-root-V2) this version does not start the httpd server automatically when powered-on. instead, user has to Double-click the [Power] button on the camera.
+Then user should see a top light cycle green-orange-green to indicate it's working. this is for users who still want to use the BT mode when required.
+Because if httpd server is running , BT mode does not work.

 ### Part 2

 Please install the Android application from Google Play.
 Name of the app is "Gear 360 File Access & Stitcher"